 Finance continues to play a key role in supporting the transition to a low carbon economy.
 We are working to support our customers’ ambitions to mitigate their emissions, save energy and reduce costs.
 We have over 25 years’ experience in supporting our customers in this sector – providing bespoke solutions to mitigate their emissions, funding their renewable energy generation, and financing innovative projects to spread new and more efficient energy technologies.

-With this ambition, we committed to funding £10bn to the Sustainable Energy sector by 2020.
+With this ambition, we committed to funding £10bn to the Sustainable Energy sector by the end of 2020.
 This will include continued financing of low carbon generation and energy efficiency projects, as well as an increased focus on energy efficiency in real estate and alternatively-fuelled vehicles.

 In 2019, we have continued to help our customers, both small and large, transition towards a low carbon economy by providing funding to the Sustainable Energy sector.
 This includes funding for various low carbon generation and energy efficiency technologies, low carbon vehicles and increasingly helping clients raise funds through green bonds, green loans and green private placements.